-Many bridges across the United States of America are in need of replacement.
-Of the 5,870 bridges in SD, 1,208 are structurally deficient and 237 are functionally obsolete according to the Federal Highway Administration (FHWA, 2012).
-The South Dakota Department of Transportation (SDDOT) owns approximately 30% of South Dakota bridges and the others are owned by local governments.
+Many U.S. bridges are in need of replacement.
+Of the 5,870 bridges in South Dakota, 1,208 are structurally deficient and 237 are functionally obsolete according to the Federal Highway Administration (FHWA, 2012).
+The South Dakota Department of Transportation (SDDOT) owns approximately 30% of South Dakota bridges, and the rest are owned by local governments.
 Although 90% of state-owned bridges are not deficient, a large portion of bridges owned by local governments are either structurally deficient or functionally obsolete mainly due to inadequate maintenance.
-Local governments rely on SDDOT to help replace them, but, with limited resources, SDDOT can only help replace about 30 bridges statewide each year, causing a backlog of local bridges in need of replacement.
+Local governments rely on SDDOT to help replace them, but with limited resources, SDDOT can only help replace about 30 bridges statewide each year, causing a backlog of local bridges in need of replacement.

 The most common bridge type on South Dakota local roads is the double-tee girder bridge with more than 700 currently in service in the state.
-Bridges are often designed for a service life of 75 years, but many of current double-tee bridges in South Dakota are deteriorating or need replacement after only 40 years in service.
+Bridges are often designed for a service life of 75 years, but many of current double-tee bridges in South Dakota are deteriorating or are in need of replacement after only 40 years of service.

-Double tee bridges are used because of their ease of construction, reduced construction time, and relatively low cost.
-With only one supplier of double-tee bridges in the state, new alternative systems are needed to provide local governments more options when designing a new bridge or replacing a deteriorated one.
+Double-tee bridges are used because of their ease of construction, reduced construction time, and relatively low cost.
+With only one double-tee bridge supplier in the state, alternative systems are needed to provide local governments more options when designing a new bridge or replacing a deteriorated one.
 Alternative systems and suppliers allow local governments to select the best system by comparing performance, availability, durability, and cost of different options.
-Feasibility and performance of three full-scale prefabricated bridge systems, one precast concrete and two glued laminated (glulam) timber, were investigated in this study.
+Feasibility and performance of three full-scale prefabricated bridge systems, one precast concrete bridge and two glued laminated (glulam) timber bridges, were investigated in the present study.